 The Hiring Process

-I dread job hunting simply because of all the deterrents that exist that stop me from becoming employed.
+I dread job hunting simply because of all the deterrents that exist that stop me from becoming employed at a decent corporation.
 For starters, there are resume tracking systems that allow hiring managers (at large corporations such as Twitter, Apple, and Google) to sift through thousands of applicants so that only 10 to 20 resumes ever end up on their desks.
-And get this—the very first thing a hiring manager does today before they even view your resume, is Google your name.
+And get this -the very first thing a hiring manager does today before they even view the entirety of your resume, is Google your name.
 That means that online reputation management is now more important than ever before.

 Why do you need to build your personal brand?

 First impressions are no longer made based on face-to-face interactions.
-Before you are even invited to an interview, you need to pass the “online tests” that are imposed on you.
-Hiring managers are supposed to acquire the best potential team members possible.
-To make a good impression, you need to create and manage your own personal brand.
+Before you are even invited to an interview you need to pass the online tests that are imposed on you.
+Their job as hiring managers is to acquire the best human assets possible.
+In order to make a good impression, you need to create your own personal brand.
 Sadly, LinkedIn is not enough to show whom you truly are.
 Not only as the ideal employee but also, as a really amazing person.
-Your personal brand needs to be a combination of your resume, your LinkedIn profile, and most importantly your very own personal website (ideally, firstnamelastname.com).
+Your personal brand needs to be a combination of your resume, your LinkedIn profile, and most importantly your own personal website (ideally firstnamelastname.com).

 What Employers Want To See

 Letâ€™s face it, a college degree only shows employers one thing: you can handle a certain amount of tasks given specific deadlines.
 Considering that a degree is no longer the only thing needed for your professional success, there has to be something else that you can do to increase your chances of landing a job.
 The key to doing so is by leveraging what you already use: the Internet.